barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 ..
 Note::

-   Sets can only store immutable items, even though they are mutable (can change).
+   Sets can only store immutable items, even though sets themselves are mutable (can change).

 Sets Do Not Allow Duplicates
 =============================